microsoft/vscode-azurearmtools/README.md

 - [Azure Quickstart Templates](https://go.microsoft.com/fwlink/?LinkID=734038)

 ## Contributing
-There are a couple of ways you can contribute to this repo:
+There are several ways you can contribute to our [repo](https://github.com/Microsoft/vscode-azurearmtools):

 - **Ideas, feature requests and bugs**: We are open to all ideas and we want to get rid of bugs!
-Use the Issues section to either report a new issue, provide your ideas or contribute to existing threads.
+Use the [Issues](https://github.com/Microsoft/vscode-azurearmtools/issues) section to report a new issue, provide your ideas or contribute to existing threads.
 - **Documentation**: Found a typo or strangely worded sentences?
 Submit a PR!
 - **Code**: Contribute bug fixes, features or design changes:
   - Clone the repository locally and open in VS Code.